 Microsoft Word includes two types of special characters: (1) text characters that don’t appear on standard keyboards and (2) formatting characters for text layout.
-Today’s post explains all of the special characters in Microsoft Word 2016 and Word 2019.
+Today’s post explains all of the special characters in Microsoft Word for Office 365, Word 2019, and Word 2016.
 Word 2013 and Word 2010 offer similar special character options.

 Special Text Characters